Badzo0/Student_Survey_Report_Generator/README.md

 2. I see an error about package versions not matching the expected version:

-   This happens when the R version is not updated to the lates version.
+   This happens when the R version is not updated to the latest version.
 To fix this issue you need to install R again.
 You can do so on this page:          https://www.r-project.org/